EcoG-io/josev/README.md

 ![Switch Logo](docs/switch_white_logo.svg)

-# Josev - Joint Operating System for Seamless EV charging
+# Josev - Joint Operating System for EV chargers

 Josev Community is the #opensource version of Josev - an operating system for the V2G charging stations.

-Josev (Joint Operating System for Seamless EV charging) is an open source stack containing modules that, together, function as the brain of a charging station, enabling Vehicle-to-Grid (V2G) communication and pushing forward EV adoption by reducing interoperability issues.
+Josev (Joint Operating System for EV chargers) is an open source stack containing modules that, together, function as the brain of a charging station, enabling Vehicle-to-Grid (V2G) communication and pushing forward EV adoption by reducing interoperability issues.